TimmoTaffy/TimmoTaffy.github.io/_posts/2025-06-13-cheers-to-the-shorthand.md

 > ```
 > Experiments should show that the list comprehension syntax is significantly faster than building the list by repeatedly appending (see Exercise C-5.23).

 So what is a "shorthand"?
 Uh?

-What is a Shorthand?
+WHAT is a Shorthand?

 Lemme tell you, a "shorthand" is supposed to be that chill friend who says "Yooo I'm here to make things easier", not the one who insists on a marathon while you're just trying to enjoy a casual 5k.

 List comprehension *is* faster.
-But did it *really* need to make me feel that bad about my trusty `for` loop?
+But did it *really* need to make me feel that bad about my trusty for loop?
 I wasn't asking for a *race* - what I want is just cleaner syntax!
 Now I feel so bad like I'm being judged every time I write `for i in range`.

 *Whew...*